Batman Returns: Other media

 Batman: The Ride at Six Flags Great America was opened in 1992 with Batman Returns.

 About 120 products were marketed with Batman Returns, including action figures and toys by Kenner Products, Catwoman-themed clothing, toothbrushes, roller skates, T-shirts, underwear, sunglasses, towels, beanbags, mugs, weightlifting gloves, throw pillows, cookie cutters, commemorative coins, playing cards, costume jewelry, cereal, a radio-controlled Batmobile, and even tortilla chips shaped like the Batman logo.
 Although a similar number of products had been marketed for Batman (1989), Warner Bros. used fewer licensees this time to allow greater oversight.
 To combat counterfeiting, holographic labels developed by American Bank Note Holographics were attached to licensed merchandise.
 The concurrent release of Batman: The Animated Series later in 1992 was expected to extend merchandising success beyond the film's theatrical run.

 Other tie-ins included a novelization by Craig Shaw Gardner, published in July 1992, and the roller coaster Batman: The Ride at Six Flags Great America, built at a cost of $8 million and later replicated at additional Six Flags parks alongside a Batman stunt show.
 Several video-game adaptations titled Batman Returns were released across nearly all available platforms; the Super Nintendo Entertainment System version was the most successful.

 The film's legacy continued in later media.
 To celebrate the Penguin's 80th anniversary, DeVito wrote the 2021 comic story "Bird Cat Love", in which Penguin and Catwoman fall in love and end the COVID-19 pandemic.
 In 2022, DC Comics launched Batman '89, a series written by Sam Hamm with art by Joe Quinones, which continues the Burton continuity, following up on Batman Returns by depicting Harvey Dent's transformation into Two-Face and introducing Robin.
 The Red Triangle Gang made their first appearance outside the film in Robin #15 (2022).
 That same year, a holiday tie-in book was released, Batman Returns: One Dark Christmas Eve: The Illustrated Holiday Classic, by Ivan Cohen.
-In 2023, LEGO released a near 4,000-piece Batcave set inspired by Batman Returns.
+In 2023, Lego released a near 4,000-piece Batcave set inspired by Batman Returns.

+Two novels, set between the events of Batman and Batman Returns were written by John Jackson Miller: Batman: Resurrection (2024) and Batman: Revolution (2025).